-New Forest fungi in 2016 is everywhere - as long as you look in the ancient woodland areas.
+New Forest fungi is starting to appear - as long as you look in the ancient woodland areas.
 Although I have stumbled across a fungi that looked like a brain and was the size of a football in a plantation of pine amongst the bracken!

 What surprised me this year, when searching for New Forest fungi, was how different the types of fungi were I was finding, compared to previous years searches.